learn-co-curriculum/dsc-sarima-models-lab/README.md

 # ==============================================================================
 ```

 The model returns a lot of information, but we'll focus only on the table of coefficients.
 The `coef` column above shows the importance of each feature and how each one impacts the time series patterns.
-The **P>|z|** provides  the significance of each feature weight.
+The $P>|z|$ provides  the significance of each feature weight.

 For our time-series, we see that each weight has a p-value lower or close to 0.05, so it is reasonable to retain all of them in our model.